tasmota/docs/docs/Buttons-and-Switches.md

 ```
 All of the above is easier accomplished using [Rules](Rules#button-single-press-double-press-and-hold)!

+## AC Frequency Detection Switch
+Some devices, such as [BlitzWolf BW-SS5](https://templates.blakadder.com/blitzwolf_BW-SS5.html) or [Moes MS-104B](https://templates.blakadder.com/moes-MS-104B.html), use mains frequency detection on their switch inputs.
+Whenever the connected switch or button is pressed there are 50/60 Hz pulses on the switch input.
+Inside the switch there's a frequency detection circuit which is connected to a GPIO of the ESP8266 chip which counts those pulses.

+Using ['SwitchDebounce'](Commands.md#switchdebounce) command you set number of pulses required for the switch to be recognized as on or off. `SwitchDebounce 69` will turn the switch on after three pulses and turn it off after three missing ones.
+You will probably have to experiment with the values depending on your AC frequency and the device frequency detection implementation.

 ---

 For a practical application of everything mentioned in this article read about this excellent [LEGO nightstand switch project](https://jeff.noxon.cc/2018/11/21/lego-nightstand-light-switch/).